Skip to main content

 PHQ-9 Score Interpretation: What Your Results Mean

-The PHQ-9 (Patient Health Questionnaire-9) is a nine-item depression screening instrument developed by Drs.
+The PHQ-9 (Patient Health Questionnaire-9) is a published nine-item depression screening instrument developed by Drs.
 Spitzer, Williams, and Kroenke.
-It is one of the most widely used depression screening tools in primary care, research, and community settings worldwide.
-Your score reflects the frequency of depressive symptoms over the past two weeks.
+It summarizes the frequency of self-reported depression-related symptoms over the past two weeks.

-Understanding your score is the first step.
-Below, you will find detailed explanations of each score range, guidance on what to do next, factors that can affect your results, and tips for discussing your score with a healthcare provider.
+Below, you will find explanations of each symptom range, the limits of a score, factors that can affect results, and questions to discuss with a healthcare provider.

 PHQ-9 Score Ranges